AFRICATOWN Environmental Organizations pushes for “Community Safe Zones”

 Both C.H.E.S.S. and MEJAC have received national attention for the successful efforts they have made to carry on the Africatown tradition of keeping the community & its residents safe from anything harmful to its existence.
 The last shipment of enslaved Africans to America landed in Africatown in 1860.
 For 100 years Africatown governed itself until the residents voted to annex itself to Mobile in 1960.
 Living under a segregated form of government allowed bad things to happen to the community.
 Rezoning, industrial encroachment, pollution & lost of land begin to occur to name a few.

 Every person that has been in the military knows that a fairly negotiated “Safe Zone” or DMZ is critical for the safety of all troops involved.
-Consequently, we have proposed the addition of the phrase “community safe zone” be added to sections of Mobile’s new coding laws(open document at bottom of page).
+Consequently, we have proposed the addition of the phrase “community safe zone” be added to sections of Mobile’s new coding laws(open document at top of page).
 The Africatown community is different than any other community within the Mobile city limits.
 It is the only community in Mobile that is bounded on 3 sides by water and on all 4 sides with industry.
 As such, a “one size fits all’ type of city zoning laws will not be appropriate for our Africatown community.Therefore, residents of Africatown need a safety zone that encompasses the entire perimeter of Africatown’s residential areas.

 One of the goals we have for Africatown is the creation of an African American Cultural Heritage Destination in Mobile where the annual tourism dollars coming back to the city of Mobile will rival the $1 Billion annual tourism dollars the city of Montgomery, Alabama has received since the opening of its Lynching Museum.
 To do this, Africatown must be clear from pollution and its residents and all visitors should fell safe from any industrial harm.